hienluu/structured-streaming-sources-binaries/README.md

 ```

-The source code for this custom data source is available in this Github repository - https://github.com/hienluu/structured-streaming-sources
+The source code for this custom data source is available in Github repository - https://github.com/hienluu/structured-streaming-sources